A method to include exclusive heavy vector-meson production data at small $x$ in global parton analyses: The impact of the low- gluon effective data points on a global analysis

 \section{The impact of the low-$x$ gluon effective data points on a global analysis}

 The gluon parton distribution resulting from a global \texttt{xFitter}~\cite{Alekhin:2014irh} NLO analysis of pure Deep-Inelastic-Scattering~(DIS) data (red) and DIS data supplemented with the effective gluon points extracted from the exclusive $J/\psi$ and $\Upsilon$ production at the LHC (blue) are shown in Fig.~\ref{fig:4}.
 Here we have used the standard \texttt{xFitter} ensemble of DIS data and the standard \texttt{xFitter} ansatz for the input parton parametrizations with the kinematic cut $Q^2 > 2.4$ GeV$^2$.
+NLO coefficient functions and NLO PDFs were used to obtain the $g_{\text{fit}}$ values.
 The datasets used and the partial and total minimum $\chi^2$ figure of merit per degree of freedom, $\chi_{\text{min}}^2/\text{d.o.f}$, for both fits are shown in Table~\ref{tab:3}.